 When you are running an event, you need certainty from your caterer that they can deliver the goods.
 There are so many fish & chip van companies out there that offer competitive pricing, but the reality is you need to be sure they are up to the task.

 A sole trader with his own van may appear to be the most affordable choice, but if you’re hosting a 100+ guest event, he is going to struggle to keep up with demand.
 Then there are also other practicalities to consider.
 If there is a family emergency, for instance, there may not be someone to step up in their absence.
 Or if the equipment breaks down, the caterer may not have another one available to cover the work.

-In addition, you don’t have to look that far back to remember the Coronavirus lockdown, here caterers shut up shop taking deposits and money with them, here at KK Catering we refunded or changed event dates for all our customers and not one lost any money paid.
+In addition, you don’t have to look that far back to remember the Coronavirus lockdown, here caterers shut up shop taking deposits and money with them, here at KK Catering we refunded or changed event dates for all our customers and not one of our customers lost any money paid.

-You need to balance out which caterer is best for your event by taking into consideration their ability to actually cater for your guests.
+You need to balance out which caterer is best for your event by taking into consideration their ability to actually cater to your guests.

 So what should you ask?

 When selecting a fish and chip van caterer for your event, remember to ask the following questions:

 - How many guests can you cater for?